tom-steel/Banned-Phrases/aircrew/l/index.md

 # Banned Phrases - L

+## Laughing boy

+(n.)
+Slightly comedic expression for any person standing close by during the telling of a story or description of a situation. cf. Muggins

+Related definitions:

+- Me & thee
+- Muggins

 ## Lead turn
 (v.)
 Anticipate or get ahead of something to gain advantage.
 Get ahead of the game